DatCaptainHorse/SD-Script/README.md

 ## Requirements
 SD-Script has been tested with Python 3.10 and PyTorch 1.12.

+### CUDA
+For CUDA you need to install PyTorch CUDA variant from https://pytorch.org/.

 ## Usage
 Grab requirements by running command `pip install -r requirements.txt` or `pip install --user -r requirements.txt`.